 34. Concrete Plank Walkway

-Create these concrete planks by using a suitable mold and stones and giving it enough time to take shape and dry.
+Create these concrete planks using a suitable mold and stones and give them enough time to take shape and dry.
 Fill space in between using stones and pebbles.

 35. Granite Stone Walkway

 This walkway idea possibly uses granite stones to lay down the path and stones and pebbles to fill the extra space.